-Challah is a sweet , traditional Jewish bread served for the Sabbath and throughout the holidays.
+Challah is a traditional Jewish bread served on Shabbat and throughout the holidays.
 Apples and honey are added to this classic recipe for Rosh Hashanah, the Jewish New Year, to ensure a sweet new year.
-This recipe comes from Leah Koenig at Honey and Schmaltz.
+This recipe comes from cookbook author Leah Koenig (The Jewish Cookbook, Modern Jewish Cooking).

 - 1 Tablespoon active dry yeast

 - 5 Cups all-purpose flour, plus more for kneading

 - 2 Teaspoons salt

 - 1/2 Cup vegetable oil, plus more for greasing

 - 1 small apple, peeled, cored, and finely chopped, divided

 Step 1: In a medium bowl, stir together 1 1/4 cups warm water, 1 teaspoon of the sugar and 1 tablespoon active dry yeast.
 Let sit until foaming, 5 to 10 minutes.